learnwithpassion/product-catalog-mgmt-biz-services/ReadMe.md

-## This is a repo related to Project Catalog Management demo biz services.
+## This is a repo related to Product Catalog Management demo biz services.

  I).
 Below is the documentation covering the High level Context/Arch/Design/API Documentation/Execution Process.